aleksandr-novikov/react-context-storage/README.md

 );

 /*
-Wrapes parent component with Storage Provider allowing using Storage in children components.
+Wraps parent component with Storage Provider allowing using Storage in children components.
 Pass in your reducer to handle actions dispatched in Consumer components */ export const AppWithStorageProvider = withStorageProvider({